Happy Reading✨

 His Dadu.

 The man who once beamed with pride every time telling me how happy he was that I was coming to his family.
 The man who once stood tall like a pillar of strength.
+Now, that same man stood at the threshold, eyes red with shame, spine bent with guilt.

 He looked nothing like the man from the engagement day.
 The grandeur had faded.